AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

 .. _cov-outdir:

 :option:`--output-dir` :
-   Request that the report files (index and annotated sources for the ``xcov`` and ``html`` output formats) be output in the provided directory.
+   Request that the report files (index and annotated sources for the ``xcov``, ``html`` and ``dhtml`` output formats) be output in the provided directory.
 If not specified, the default is the root project's object directory if using projects, and the current directory if not.
 The directory must exist prior to invoking |gcv|.

 :option:`-t`, :option:`--target` :
   The target architecture/board/abi that the analyzed program was built for.